An Eastern Screech Owl Experience

 After the bird box came down I stowed it in the garage, never really expecting to use it again.

 That changed a year or two later when a big, nasty North Texas thunderstorm rolled through and snapped off a major branch the big Live Oak growing in our back yard.
-The storm damage left a nasty scar on the trunk of the tree, and it occurred to me that maybe I could cover it with that old bird box I had stored in the back of the garage.
+The storm damage left an ugly scar on the trunk of the tree, and it occurred to me that maybe I could cover it with that old bird box I had stored in the back of the garage.

 So, that’s what I did.
 I tacked the nesting box on the scarred tree trunk and hoped for the best.
 The location wasn’t optimal—the box was installed at a slight angle and was probably a little too low to the ground, but I thought maybe some backyard critter could make use of it nonetheless.